Office of Acquisition and Logistics (OAL)

 (c) Requesting and/or receiving proposal revisions does not necessarily conclude exchanges.
 However, requests for proposal revisions should advise offerors that the Government may make award without obtaining further revisions.
 (38 U.S.C.
 8153)

 (a) An integrated comparative assessment of proposals should be performed before source selection is made.
-The contracting officer shall independently determine which proposal(s) represents the best value, consistent with the evaluation information or factors and subfactors in the solicitation, and that the prices are fair and reasonable.
-The contracting officer may determine that all proposals should be rejected if it is in the best interest of the Government.
+The SSA shall independently determine which proposal(s) represents the best value, consistent with the evaluation information or factors and subfactors in the solicitation, and that the prices are fair and reasonable.
+The SSA may determine that all proposals should be rejected if it is in the best interest of the Government.
 (38 U.S.C.
 8153)

-(b) The source selection team, or advisory boards or panels, may conduct comparative analysis(es) of proposals and make award recommendations, if the contracting officer requests such assistance.
+(b) The source selection team, or advisory boards or panels, may conduct comparative analysis(es) of proposals and make award recommendations, if the SSA requests such assistance.
 (38 U.S.C.
 8153)